bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod4/module4_lab.md

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod4/mod4_b.png?raw=true)

+**Note:** Make sure you are terminating your own instance and not someone else's instance.

 ## Start a New Image from the Snapshot

 On the lefthand side, from the expanded "Compute" menu, select "Images."
 In the table, you should see the snapshot that you just took.
 Click on "Launch Instance" for your snapshot.

-Choose the same or a larger flavor when starting an instance from a snapshot.
+The launch instance form will preselect the information from your image source.
+You can choose the same or a larger flavor when starting an instance from a snapshot but not a smaller flavor.
+Give your new instance a name.
 Assign a floating IP, then SSH into it and verify the packages you installed before are present.
+If you need help with this, see the instructions for lab 3.

 ![image_a](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/blob/master/2016_workshops/collaboratory/mod4/mod4_c.png?raw=true)